Welcome to The Pink Ladies

 Books and Literature

-A library of books on the diagnosis and treatment of breast cancer is available in the Breast Unit at Bulstrode House.
+A library of books on the diagnosis and treatment of breast cancer is available in the Breast Unit at the PEH.
 There are also books on breast reconstruction, physiotherapy, diet and other related topics, as well as a variety of information books and leaflets.

 Talking to someone in a similar position

 If you would like to talk to someone who has had some personal experience of what you are going through, please ask the Breast Care Nurse to arrange this or contact the Helpline.
 All members of this support group are able to offer emotional support as well as practical help, information and advice.

 Monthly 'Drop In' Evenings

 The meetings are very informal.
 We hope to provide a safe and freindly environment where women at any stage of treatment or recovery can come and find support from other women.
 The meetings are held at Le Grand Courtil (formerly Longue Rue House), st Martins, and the dates of the meetings can be found on our Support Meetings page of this website, from the Breast Care Nurse or at the Breast Unit.

 A quarterly newsletter providing information on the forthcoming events such as talks on conventional or complementary therapy, fund-raising initiatives, interesting press articles or anything felt worthwhile of your attention.

 Fun events are organised throughout the year on the idea that laughter is the best medicine.
 Details of these are in the regular newsletters or on this website in the Events section.

 Breast cancer is a common disease, as we know.
 Earlier detection and better treatments mean that more women can survive breast cancer.
 As a group, we feel it is important to participate in local and national awareness raising initiatives.
 Participation is strictly voluntary.